 Opportunities & Challenges

-A stronger focus on evidence presents an opportunity to improve the quality of mental health and substance use disorder care, empower consumers and families to seek and demand continually improving care and services and ensure consistently better and more meaningful outcomes for consumers and families.
-In addition, there is an opportunity to redeploy resources to more outcome-driven programs and practices and to incorporate the recovery paradigm into the services and supports that consumers and families receive.
+A stronger focus on using evidence in clinical decision making, followed up with a comprehensive and systematic assessment of person-centered outcomes, presents an opportunity to improve the quality of mental health and substance use disorder care, to empower people in recovery and their families and friends to demand and receive continually improving care, and to ensure consistently better and more meaningful outcomes.
+In addition, there is an opportunity to redeploy resources to programs, practices, and treatment regimens that are outcome-driven and to incorporate the recovery paradigm into mental health and substance use services and supports.

-There are several challenges to the effective realization of evidence-based healthcare.
+There are several challenges to the effective realization of evidence-based healthcare:

-Patient Centered Outcomes Research and PCORI.
-The next essential step in the development of evidence-based treatments for mental health and substance use conditions is the Patient Centered Outcomes Research (also called Comparative Effectiveness Research) that will look at the most important functional outcomes for consumers rather than only the standardized scales documenting reduction of symptoms that are the staple of most academic clinical research.
-More recent practical trials like the CATIE and STAR*D trials(27) have been designed to improve the collection of such information, refocusing research on effective outcomes in large representative populations in real-life settings, but it will take time to build this more relevant body of evidence.
-PCORI will assist in facilitating the generation and use of this evidence, focusing on input by consumers and providers.
-Engagement with PCORI will be a key opportunity to promote the preferences of consumers, as well as providing guidance for better dissemination of research to consumers, providers, payers, and policy makers.
+Need for Patient Centered Outcomes Research and PCORI.
+An essential step in the development of evidence-based treatments for mental health and substance use conditions is Patient Centered Outcomes Research that will look at the most important functional and quality of life outcomes in addition to the standardized scales documenting reduction of symptoms that are the staple of most clinical research.
+More recent practical trials like the CATIE and STAR*D trials have been designed to improve the collection of a broader variety of outcomes, refocusing research on what works in large representative populations in real-life settings, but it will take time to build this more relevant body of evidence.
+PCORI’s focus on engagement of people in research and treatment and its requirement for strong “patient engagement plans” in funded research empowers people who have the conditions under study to help design research that is in line with their goals and is consistent with the recovery model.
+MHA hopes that PCORI will assist in facilitating the generation and use of this evidence, continuing to make behavioral health a focus of research.
+MHA engagement with PCORI remains a key opportunity to promote recovery as a model for patient-centered healthcare, as well as providing guidance for better dissemination of research to people seeking treatment, families, friends, advocates, providers, payers, and policy makers.

-Consumers and families should be recognized as allies of researchers and should be trained to be full members of research teams.
-PCORI, MHA and other advocates, researchers and governments need to contribute to the translation, summarization, and dissemination of evidence-based information, in simple, lay language, for use by consumers in helping determine their preferred course of treatment.
-The SAMHSA toolkits recognizing 12 evidence-based or promising practices are a great step in advancing this needed effort, and MHA commends SAMHSA for its efforts.
-The difficulty to come is the synthesis of additional information that may become unmanageable in scope and the updating that will be required as more patient centered outcome research becomes available.
+Need for Better Access to User-friendly Information.
+MHA and other advocates, researchers and governments need to contribute more to the translation, summarization, and dissemination of evidence-based information, in simple language, for use by people in crisis and people in recovery in helping to determine their preferred course of treatment.
+The SAMHSA toolkits recognizing eleven evidence-based or promising practices are a great step in advancing this needed effort, and MHA commends SAMHSA for its efforts.
+MHA has contributed a thorough review of complementary and integrative treatments for mental illness, and its website continues to summarize other treatments.
+MHA Position Statement 35, Aging Well, summarizes the evidence on psychosocial and drug treatment for dementia and the anxiety and psychosis that sometimes accompany it.
+The difficulty to come is the synthesis of additional information and the updating that will be required as more patient centered outcome research becomes available.

-Policy and program barriers to implementation of evidence-based practices in the mental health and substance use disorder care systems are a reality in every community.
+Policy and Program Barriers to implementation of evidence-based practices in the mental health and substance use disorder care systems are a reality in every community.
 Such barriers include organizational structure, limitations on financing, unique state regulation and licensing issues, the lack of clear guidelines and models for implementation, workforce shortages and lack of sufficient training resources, technology deficits and resistance to change.